tricodex/ai-agent-template-redpill/README.md

 ```

 ### Testing Locally
-Create `.env` file and add your RedPill API Key
+Create `.env` file with the default ThirdWeb API key for publishing your Agent Contract to IPFS
 ```shell
 cp .env.example .env
 ```